 One of the top 10 freest markets.
 The UAE has made our list of the freest markets in the world.
 Oil revenues and strategic planning for tourism and business growth have allowed the UAE to have low-income tax while providing a diverse and stable economy heading in a good direction.

 Expanding economy and good policy.
 As an entrepreneur, it’s always smart to look for places that are not only expanding and looking to grow but are putting in place the policies that will make that happen.
 The UAE has done a great job of creating and continuing to adapt in order to have an atmosphere that treats entrepreneurs and businesses well.

-Quick, streamlined process for residency.
-With more than 80% of its population coming from other countries, the UAE regularly issues residence permits.
-A permit can be obtained in as little as three weeks, though more often the process would take four to six weeks.
+A quick, streamlined process for residency.
+With nearly 90% of its population coming from other countries, the UAE regularly issues residence permits.
+A permit can be obtained in as little as three weeks, though more often, the process would take four to six weeks.

 Few in-country living requirements and easy travel.
-For the UAE residence permit, there are not serious requirements to live in the country to maintain your resident status.
-At minimum, you must visit at least once every 180 days, or twice a year.
-It has also constructed a state of the art airport and travel to and from the UAE is quite easy from almost anywhere in the world.
+For the UAE residence permit, there are no serious requirements to live in the country to maintain your resident status.
+At a minimum, you must visit at least once every 180 days or twice a year.
+It has also constructed a state-of-the-art airport, and travel to and from the UAE is quite easy from almost anywhere in the world.

 Great offshore banking options.
 With your residence permit, you will have access to the UAE’s priority banking.
 Not only will this be a great option for diversifying your finances, but it will also open up regional opportunities not available with banks outside of the region.

 Diverse Economy.
 The UAE has been very cautious in diversifying its economy so as to not rely solely on oil.
 Having done so, it will be better equipped to adjust once its oil reserves are used up, if worldwide oil needs change/fluctuate, or if there is another economic depression.
 It has done a great job diversifying so it can adapt.